bch-tnc/eeg/README.md

 # EEG Analysis Tools
-a project by Kenny Yau
+*a project by Kenny Yau
-last updated: 09-May-2018
+*last updated: 09-May-2018

 ## Urgent Project Objectives:
 - format the way savePowerRatio saves the power values
 - saving averaged power band values
-- watch program's memory usage doesn't crash the system (currently can use ~13GB for 4 mice's worth of data)
+- watch program's memory usage doesn't crash the system (currently can use around 13GB for 4 mice's worth of data)

 ### Medium Priority Objectives:
 - use a periodogram instead of an fft in the power band value calculations (around line 40 in calcPowerRatios)